 Increasing awareness of agile team working

 Talking with people I noticed that there’s much unclearness on what a team is and why collaboration matters.
 With this article, I want to increase awareness of agile team working.
-In future articles, I’ll dive into the benefits of team working and what you can do to establish great teams.
+In future articles, I’ll dive into the benefits of team working and what you can do to establish great agile teams.

 This article is based on the presentation Teams, what’s in it for me? that I gave at the first GrowIT conference in Novi Sad, Serbia, on December 2, 2018.